 A choice of single data rate (SDR) or double data rate (DDR) output is offered.
-With single data rate the output clock DCLK frequency is the same as the data rate of the two output buses.
-With double data rate the DCLK frequency is half the data rate and data is sent to the outputs on both DCLK edges.
-DDR clocking is enabled in Normal Control mode by allowing pin 4 to float.
+With single data rate the output clock (DCLK) frequency is the same as the data rate of the two output buses.
+With double data rate the DCLK frequency is half the data rate and data is sent to the outputs on both edges of DCLK.
+DDR clocking is enabled in non-Extended Control mode by allowing pin 4 to float.

-The LVDS Outputs
+13.1.6 The LVDS Outputs

 The data outputs, the Out Of Range (OR) and DCLK, are LVDS.
 Output current sources provide 3 mA of output current to a differential 100 Ohm load when the OutV input (pin 14) is high or 2.2 mA when the OutV input is low.
 For short LVDS lines and low noise systems, satisfactory performance may be realized with the OutV input low, which results in lower power consumption.
-If the LVDS lines are long and/or the system in which the ADC081500 is used is noisy, it may be necessary to tie the OutV pin high.
+If the LVDS lines are long and/or the system in which the ADC08D1000 is used is noisy, it may be necessary to tie the OutV pin high.

 The LVDS data output have a typical common mode voltage of 800mV when the V{BG} pin is unconnected and floating.
-This common mode voltage can be increased to 1.2V by tying the V{BG} pin to V_A if a higher common mode is required.
+This common mode voltage can be increased to 1.2V by tying the V{BG} pin to V{A} if a higher common mode is required.

-Tying the V{BG} pin to V{A} will also increase the differential LVDS output voltage by up to 40mV.
+IMPORTANT NOTE: Tying the V{BG} pin to V{A} will also increase the differential LVDS output voltage by up to 40mV.